 Flutes have been around for centuries.
-Modern flautists typically learn on the Boehm flute (first introduced in the mid-1800s), but Boehms were preceded by various types of flutes.
-Learn more about various historical flutes, including accurate representations that help flautists recreate the performance styles of the past.
+Modern flutists typically learn on the Boehm flute (first introduced in the mid-1800s), but its predecessors are still around today.
+Learn more about various historical flutes, including accurate reproductions that help flutists recreate the performance styles of the past.

 Traverso or Baroque Flute

 This is the type of flute that Johannes Sebastian Bach would have written for.
 Many current-day flutists choose to study on wooden reproductions of the flutes that would have been available in Bach’s day.

 Why Choose a Traverso Flute?

 So why would you want to learn the Traverso as opposed to the modern Boehm flute?
 The sound quality is much different and, over the years, many techniques have been lost.
 Learning to recreate these historical techniques with reproduction instruments is known as “performance practice.”